Espionage: Spy fiction

 Jumping on the spy bandwagon, other writers also started writing about spy fiction featuring female spies as protagonists, such as The Baroness, which has more graphic action and sex, as compared to other novels featuring male protagonists.

-Spy fiction has permeated the video game world as well, in games such as Perfect Dark, GoldenEye 007, No One Lives Forever, Tom Clancy's Splinter Cell and the Metal Gear series.
+Spy fiction has permeated the video game world as well, in games such as Perfect Dark, GoldenEye 007, No One Lives Forever, Tom Clancy's Splinter Cell, Team Fortress 2 and the Metal Gear series.

 Espionage has also made its way into comedy depictions.
 The 1960s TV series Get Smart, the 1983 Finnish film Agent 000 and the Deadly Curves, and Johnny English film trilogy portrays an inept spy, while the 1985 movie Spies Like Us depicts a pair of none-too-bright men sent to the Soviet Union to investigate a missile.

 The historical novel The Emperor and the Spy highlights the adventurous life of U.S. Colonel Sidney Forrester Mashbir, who during the 1920s and 1930s attempted to prevent war with Japan, and when war did erupt, he became General MacArthur's top advisor in the Pacific Theater of World War Two.

 Black Widow is also a fictional agent who was introduced as a Russian spy, an antagonist of the superhero Iron Man.
 She later became an agent of the fictional spy agency S.H.I.E.L.D. and a member of the superhero team the Avengers.

 Unlike much of the spy fiction, real life espionage is described as routine and boring work.